-Revenue recognition: investment transactions are accounted for on the transaction date and resulting revenues are recognized using the accrual basis.
+Revenue recognition: revenue associated with oil and gas sales is recognized when title passes from the Company to its customers.
+Investment transactions are accounted for on the transaction date and resulting revenues are recognized using the accrual basis.
 Interest income is accrued based on the number of days the investment is held during the period.